-In addition to the general conditions described in the Terrestrial Code, a Member Country declaring freedom from ND for the entire country, or a zone or a compartment should provide evidence for the existence of an effective surveillance programme.
+1. Member Countries declaring freedom from Newcastle disease for the country, zone or compartment surveillance programme.
 The surveillance programme should be planned and implemented in accordance with general conditions and methods described in this chapter to demonstrate absence of NDV infection in poultry during the preceding 12 months.